 No. Unlike a traditional IRA, there are no RMDs for Roth IRAs.
 But if you’re the beneficiary of an inherited Roth IRA (see below), you may have to take RMDs.

 First of all, it’s important to note that the Roth IRA must have been open for at least five years in order to avoid taxes on the earnings.
 Other than that, there are two basic choices for the distribution of the assets in the account:

 Also, if you’ve inherited an IRA from your spouse, you have a choice that no one else has—you can transfer the Roth IRA to your name and treat it as if it’s your own Roth IRA.
-From that point, it would be subject to all the regular IRA rules.
+From that point, it would be subject to all the regular Roth IRA rules.

 If you have a traditional 401(k) and you roll it into a Roth IRA, you’ll need to pay taxes on any untaxed contributions.
 In general, contributions to a traditional 401(k) are pretax, so when you roll the money into a Roth IRA (where the earnings grow tax-free), you need to pay taxes.
-On the other hand, if you have a Roth 401(k), you can roll it into a Roth IRA without worrying about taxes.
+On the other hand, if you have Roth 401(k) assets, you can roll them into a Roth IRA without worrying about taxes.

 Yes, it’s possible to convert a traditional IRA to a Roth IRA.
 However, you’ll have to pay taxes on contributions that were made pretax, as well as any gains.
 If you made non-deductible contributions to the traditional IRA, you can’t cherry pick just those contributions (that were taxed in the traditional IRA) and convert them to a Roth IRA.
 Rather, any conversion would include both taxable earnings and contributions as well as non-deductible (already taxed) contributions.
 Thus, part of your conversion would be taxable and part non-taxable.